h4pp7/AdventOfCode2020.jl/README.md

 that dictionary for part 1.
 For part 2 I just reused Day 16.
 Go through the dictionary, find the allergen that has only one ingredient listet, pop that allergen out and into a confirmed list.
 Repeat until the dictionary is empty.

+## Day 22
+For part 1 just implemented the instructions step by step, basically.
+For part 2 call the function recursively in the while loop, when the condition for the recursive game is met.
+Store the previous game turns to check for non-terminating games.
+I tried pretty long to do it with a recursive call at the end of the function instead of a while loop.
+But never could get the right solution and had some weird interactions between the decks and their copies.